helidon-io/helidon/tests/benchmark/jmh/README.md

     -Dgrpc.streaming.jmh.measurementIterations=1 -Dgrpc.streaming.jmh.measurementMillis=100 -ntp
 ```

-Omit the gRPC JMH iteration and time properties for the full run.
+For a full comparison, omit the gRPC JMH iteration and time properties and add
+`-Dgrpc.streaming.jmh.forks=3`.

 `GrpcTransportCompatibilityJmhBenchmark` uses only raw gRPC handlers and legacy client calls so the identical source
 can run on both the pre-change and current trees.
 It fixes the message count and tests payloads immediately below, at,